 Also notice the new import statements at the head of the file.
 Reload the library and add a new instance of your node to a workflow.
 You can see that it now has an output port of the Table type.

-Writing to the output port is as easy as adding those two lines to your output_port which is used in the example is of the class libraries, add the node to a flow, and execute it.
-With these changes the node output table with a single column called foo column containing the values 1,
+Writing to the output port is as easy as adding those two lines to your output_port which is used in the example is of the class node to a flow, and execute it.
+With these changes the node will produce an output table with a single column called foo column containing the values 1,